-- Looking closely at a foods nutrition label for the milligrams of salt per serving.
+- Looking closely at the nutrition facts label for the milligrams (mg) of sodium per serving.
 Be sure to note how many servings are in the package.

-- Buying products labeled "low-salt," or "no salt added."
+- Using products labeled "low-sodium," or "no salt added."

 - Checking the nutrition labels of cereals, bread, and prepared mixes.